testfairy/docs/docs/610_Security/200_End_to_End_Data_Encryption.md

 The file `testfairy-private-key.pem` is sensitive and should not be shared with anyone that is not part of your team.

 The content of `testfairy-public-key.txt` will be used to initialize the SDK.
-Please paste this value into the first parameter of `TestFairy.setEncryptionKey` method.
+Please paste this value into the first parameter of `TestFairy.setPublicKey` method.

 #### Using in Android

-Enable end-to-end encryption for your Android apps by calling `setEncryptionKey` before calling the `begin` method.
+Enable end-to-end encryption for your Android apps by calling `setPublicKey` before calling the `begin` method.

 ```
-TestFairy.setEncryptionKey("<PUBLIC KEY>");
+TestFairy.setPublicKey("<PUBLIC KEY>");
 TestFairy.begin("<APP TOKEN>");
 ```

 #### Using in iOS

-Enable end-to-end encryption for your iOS apps by calling `setEncryptionKey` before calling the `begin` method.
+Enable end-to-end encryption for your iOS apps by calling `setPublicKey` before calling the `begin` method.

 ```
-[TestFairy setEncryptionKey:@"<PUBLIC KEY>"];
+[TestFairy setPublicKey:@"<PUBLIC KEY>"];
 [TestFairy begin:@"<APP TOKEN>"];
 ```